Junkfood-dk/JunkFoodAdmin/adr/example.md

 ## How to use

-For each ADR, create a text file, such as database.txt:
+For each ADR, create a text file, such as database.md:

-touch database.txt
+touch database.md

 Write anything you want in the ADR.
 See the templates below: